BSc Biochemistry with Medical Biochemistry 36 months Undergraduate Programme By University of Bristol |TopUniversities

 Biochemists study the molecular basis of life.
 This underpins our fundamental understanding of human health and disease and also supports applied science like drug discovery, diagnostics and biotechnology.
 Our Biochemistry course immerses you in ground-breaking research and gives you the opportunity to develop high-level analytical and problem-solving skills that prepare you for a diverse range of careers.
 Our broad and varied curriculum currently includes contemporary topics such as molecular genetics, immunology, synthetic biology, drug discovery, recombinant engineering, enzymology, cellular homeostasis, cancer cell biology, developmental biology and neurobiochemistry.

-In your first two years you will supplement your study of biochemistry with units relevant to human health and disease such as pharmacology, physiology and molecular pathology.
+In your first two years, you will supplement your study of biochemistry with units relevant to human health and disease such as infectious disease, pharmacology, physiology and microbiology.
 Your third year focuses on medically relevant aspects of biochemistry such as those relating to cancer, cardiovascular disease and drug design.
-Teaching is delivered through a combination of lectures, interactive workshops and small-group tutorials.
+Teaching is delivered through a combination of lectures, interactive workshops and small-group tutorials, and we achieve excellent student satisfaction.
 You are assigned a personal tutor at the start of the course who will usually remain with you throughout your degree.

 Your third-year research project will be affiliated with the work of our internationally-renowned scientists and will allow you to gain a deeper understanding by focusing on one particular aspect of biochemistry.
 For example, current projects include designing artificial proteins, discovering new drugs from the ocean floor, and understanding mechanisms of wound-healing.